acheong08/obi-sync/README.md

 - `go run cmd/obsidian-sync/main.go`
 - Use nginx or cloudflare to proxy & handle TLS/SSL

+Signup is currently manual.
+You edit the database yourself.
+I will add a tool *soon™*

 ## Usage
 As ObsidianMD is written with Electron, you can unzip the resource pack and modify it to suite your needs